FedeDP/libmodule/docs/core/core.md

 * `cmn.h` that contains some common symbols, and cannot be manually included
 * `plugin.h` that contains libmodule plugin API
 * `plugin_C.h` that contains a small C sdk (ie: a macro) to build a C plugin

+All the libmodule core API returns an errno-style negative error code, where left unspecified.